Lecrapouille/SimTaDyn/doc/Install.md

 ### Mac OS X

 SimTaDyn compiles on a MacBook Air and Mac OS X (tested on version 10.9.5).
 To install gtkmm and other dependencies use the tool [homebrew](https://brew.sh/index_fr.html).
 The current gtkmm version is 3.22 and no problem occurred during the compilation of these libs. __However the Gtk::GlArea is not fully implemented on this architecture and by consequence the OpenGL context is not created !
-I'm sorry it does not depend on me but on gtk+ developpers (for memory, Legacy OpenGL worked perfectly on gtk+2 with gtkglext on 2003 with OSX (see [Original-Version-EPITA-2004 branch](https://github.com/Lecrapouille/SimTaDyn/tree/Original-Version-EPITA-2004) but again gtk+ developpers seems have made regressions because the whole gtk window is black (even butons) !)__
+I'm sorry it does not depend on me but on gtk+ developpers (for memory, Legacy OpenGL worked perfectly on gtk+2 with gtkglext on 2003 with OSX (see [release-EPITA-2004 branch](https://github.com/Lecrapouille/SimTaDyn/tree/release-EPITA-2004) but again gtk+ developpers seems have made regressions because the whole gtk window is black (even butons) !)__

 ### Debian

+Is similar to Ubuntu >= 17.04, so please refer to Ubuntu section.
-Is similar to Ubuntu.
-Recommended version is 9.3 which contains the correct Gtk version.
+The recommended Debian version is >= 9.3 which contains the correct Gtk version.

 ### OpenSUSE